tejeshxdesigns/tejeshxdesigns/README.md

 <!-- Banner -->

-# Hi, I'm Tejesh 👋
+# Hi, I'm Tejesh Goregaonkar👋

 I am a strategic designer and product expert fusing business strategy with technological solutions to create meaningful and emotionally engaging user experiences.
 I have led product strategy and design in both startups and major automotive companies, driving initiatives across physical and digital products.